amitchatterjee/knowledgenet/doc/concepts.md

 >       - Condition: The amount matches contracted rate
 > - ...

-The manual component includes software data structures and code - rulesets and rules, that are defined during the development cycle of a project by rule authors.
-When the application is started, the manual components are initialized either programmatically or via configuration (as code) as explained in later.
+The repository includes software data structures and code - rulesets and rules, that are defined during the development cycle of a project by rule authors.
+When the application is started, repositories are initialized either programmatically or via configuration (as code) as explained in later.

 ### Transaction
-Once the manual contents are initialized, the application is ready to process incoming transactions.
-Incoming transactions can be triggered by scheduled jobs or via requests received from a message broker, web services endpoints, etc. Each transaction must include a set of facts and reference to a manual.
-The combination of the facts and the manual is referred to as the **Knowledge Base**.
+Once a repository is initialized, the application is ready to process incoming transactions.
+Incoming transactions can be triggered by scheduled jobs or via requests received from a message broker, web services endpoints, etc. Each transaction must include a set of facts and reference to a repository.
+The facts and the repository combo is referred to as the **Knowledge Base**.
 The transaction process uses the knowledge base to come to a decision using the Rete algorithm.
-The output of this process is a set of (decision) facts.
+The output of this process is a set of (decision/result) facts.
 A transaction can be denoted as follows:

-> Set\<result_facts> = service.execute(Set\<input_facts\>, Manual)
+> Set\<result_facts> = service.execute(Set\<input_facts\>, Repository)

 ## Transaction Internals
 Please refer to the diagram below while reading this section.
 It represents the various data structures and their relationship that Pyrete maintains as a part of a transaction.